avoss19/Robot-Controller-Support/README.md

 - can choose to control speed w/ right and left triggers or use right joystick
 - recommend using right joystick due to trigger dead zones

+## Communication with robot

+- Uses laptop and use ssh to connect to robot